oskarth/experiments.oskarth.com/content/unix02b.md

 stack pointer is pointing to. $esp is the address of the stack pointer, and ($esp) is what the stack pointer points to.

-After `mov %esp, %ebp` nothing changes.
+After `mov %esp, %ebp` nothing changes on the stack.
 This moves our stack pointer into the *base pointer* address.

 What is $ebp?
 It stands for *(extended) base pointer* (or sometimes it's called a frame pointer, depending on the architecture).
-The idea is that the stack pointer changes throughout the function as variables and registers are pushed and popped, but when the function returns we can trust that the base pointer stays the same.
-This means that we can, when the function is about to return, restore our stack pointer to the base pointer, and thus we have easy access to the return address, which is right below us!
+The idea is that the stack pointer changes throughout the function as variables and registers are pushed and popped, but the base pointer stays the same throughout.
+That means that we can use the base pointer as an anchor to find parameters and local variables.
+For example, if you look at the first assembly code listing, you can see that there are things like `0x8(%ebp)`.
+This takes the content of %ebp but offset by 8, which is two words, and in this case that's where argc is located.
 Note that the base pointer isn't strictly necessary, since we (or rather, our compiler) can do this arithmetic itself, but it can be convenient.

 Let's move on.
 The next instruction is `and $0xfffffff0,%esp`, and it's a so called stack alignment (`0xfffffff0` is -16 in hex, using